-Arkansas Children’s is pleased to offer the Comirnaty (Pfizer-BioNTech COVID-19) vaccine to our qualifying individuals.
+Arkansas Children’s is pleased to offer the Comirnaty (Pfizer-BioNTech COVID-19) vaccine to qualifying individuals.
 General information about this vaccine can be found on the United States Centers for Disease Control and Prevention website.

 The number of shots of the COVID-19 vaccine you need varies depending on the vaccine type, your age, and your other health conditions.
 Younger children and people who have problems with their immune system may need 3 doses of the vaccine in order to be protected.
 It is important you complete your vaccine series and get all 2 or 3 doses your doctor recommends, depending on your situation.
-If your first shot was from Pfizer, your second shot must also be from Pfizer.
-The same is true if you received the Moderna vaccine as your first shot — your second shot must be from Moderna.
+If your first shot was from Pfizer, your second shot should also be from Pfizer.
+The same is true if you received the Moderna vaccine as your first shot — your second shot should be from Moderna.
 Keep your vaccine card or take a photo of it so you remember which one you received.
 If you have certain problems with your immune system, you may need a third dose of your vaccine.
 Children 6 months of age to 4 years of age will also need three doses of the Pfizer vaccine.
 Please talk to your doctor to see if this applies to you.